Hey there,

 The Basilica of the Annunciation in Nazareth, Israel is the largest Christian Church in the Middle East.
 Built on the site of Mary’s home in 1969, the lower level of the structure preserves the remains of her home — where the Angel Gabriel visited her — and the upper level is the parish Catholic community.
 Take a look at the incredible photos of this important place.

-Where the Angel Gabriel Appeared to Mary: Inside the Magnificent Basilica of The Annunciation | ChurchPOP
+Where The Angel Gabriel Appeared to Mary: Inside The Magnificent Basilica of The Annunciation | ChurchPOP

-How to Celebrate The Annunciation
+12 Ways to Celebrate The Annunciation

 Twelve (Simple!)
 Ways to Celebrate The Annunciation | Mary Haseltine